The Ultimate Guide to Growing Cindovies in Your Garden

 Steps to Planting Cindovies

-Watering, Fertilizing, and Pruning Tips
+Watering, Treating, and Pruning Tips

 Cindovies, once settled, require moderate watering.
 Deep but infrequent watering sessions are far superior to a daily dash that merely moistens the surface.
 When it comes to pruning, a gentle deadheading of spent flowers will prompt cindovies to bloom throughout the growing season.